-Whichever your area of interest, our wide-ranging specialist and regional groups offer you a professional and friendly platform to share knowledge and experiences, debate ideas, grow your network and raise your profile.
+Whichever your area of interest, our wide-ranging specialist groups, regional groups and online community offer you a professional and friendly platform to share knowledge and experiences, debate ideas, grow your network and raise your profile.

 Choose from over 50 specialist interest groups where members share discussion, ideas and enthusiasm for their chosen subject.
 Access insight and expertise on topics as niche as Fortran and as diverse as Women in IT or Consultancy.